yowainwright/stdoutToJSON/README.md

 3. Write awesomeness + a test. 🚀

+## Roadmap

+- [ ] Make this project easy to understand for new potential people that might use it
+- [ ] Improve tests and make tests readable
+- [ ] Provide a full example
+- [ ] Improve the linked video

 ---

+The name was changed from `stdoutJSON` to `stdoutToJSON`.
+Thanks to [OolongHell](https://www.reddit.com/r/node/comments/tx8sxo/stdoutjson_a_simple_node_js_utility_to_make/i3njq3w/?context=3) and [Will Jacobson](https://github.com/willzjacobson) for assistance in making the reasoning and use case of this utility clearer.
+I still have a ways to go.

 Feel free to reach/fork with improvements—or if I can help clarify the docs.
 If you have a stdout string that doesn't work, please make an [issue](/issues), or submit a [pull request](/pulls) with a [test](src/__tests__/index.test.ts) and an updated [matcher](src/index.ts).
 See [the setup](#local-setup) instructions.
 Thanks! 🤝